Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Most common at self-checkout stations, it's a way for the station to know the customer can pay for the fuel.

-We went through the entire pre-payment journey to understand where people got stuck, which tasks we could simplify, how to strengthen the value proposition, and also how to optimize the revenue streams.
+Here's how pre-payment works, and where it broke.
+We went through the entire journey to understand where people got stuck, which tasks we could simplify, how to strengthen the value proposition, and how to optimize the revenue streams.

 We approached the problem framing from several angles, including: